Skip to main content

 Contemporary Icons: Gold Silhouettes

-By Figures, Virgin Mary, Painting, Art and Faith
+By Painting, Figures, Virgin Mary, Art and Faith

 My newest series of Gold Silhouette paintings are meant to be contemporary icons, modern interpretations of traditional icons.
 Whether architecture or figure, even landscape, my work has always centered on a theme of convergence between heaven and earth.
 Similarly, these new mixed media pieces juxtapose the expressive minimalist quality of my figure drawings with the other-worldly materials of metal leaf and paint inspired by iconography.